Playwrights’ Masterclass

 Participants will also be asked to provide a short written or video reflection following the masterclass.

-The Masterclass Project application process starts with an Expression of Interest, designed to be accessible with a view to respecting the time of all interested candidates.
+The Masterclass Project application process started with an Expression of Interest, designed to be accessible with a view to respecting the time of all interested candidates.

 With sincere thanks to Cynthia Braithwaite and Peter Macky for their generous donation, and the British Council New Zealand and the Pacific for support through their Connections Through Culture Programme.